Microsoft/azure-docs.pl-pl/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Komórka kodu; po uruchomieniu ta komórka tworzy wykres graficzny.
-Jeśli wykres nie jest widoczny za pierwszym razem (a zamiast tego zobacz "Rysunek o rozmiarze 640x480 z 1 osiami"), uruchom ponownie komórkę.
+1. Komórka kodu; Po uruchomieniu ta komórka tworzy graficzny wykres.
+Jeśli nie widzisz wykresu po raz pierwszy (a zamiast tego Zobacz "rozmiar rysunku 640x480 z 1 osiami"), ponownie uruchom komórkę.

     ```python
     import matplotlib.pyplot as plt